How to develop Open Education in Poland? Workshop at the University of Gdańsk

 An important part of our discussion was an analysis of how the Cape Town Declaration +10 years model, which defines new directions for Open Education policies, fits in the Polish context.
 We’ve focused on the reality of academic digital repositories, using the example of MOST Knowledge repository of Gdańsk University of Technology).
 We also discussed the involvement of university libraries in promoting openness among students, research associates and lecturers.

-It was also an opportunity for us to exchange opinions and insights about the Polish national open textbooks platform “E-podręczniki”.
+It was also an opportunity for us to exchange opinions and insights about the Polish national open textbooks platform “E-podręczniki” and about online casinos pl.
 One of the most important conclusions of this discussion was that open educational resources cannot be limited only to digital resources.

 This meeting was the first step in developing recommendations in the areas selected by us.
 Centrum Cyfrowe in cooperation of The Faculty of Pedagogy of the University of Gdańsk is planning now subsequent stages of work.